caiorss/Functional-Programming/pages/Functions.md

 > f 2 4
 ```

-The problem is: how to map f over a list of pairs of a tuple of values??
+The problem is: how to map f over a list of tuples ??

 ```haskell
 > map f [(1, 2), (4, 5), (9, 10)]